 - You can face up to two years in prison for attacking firefighters

-- Deliberately starting fires or making a hoax call (PDF, 1.6MB)* could receive a heavy fine or 6 months in prison
+- If you deliberately start a fire or make a hoax call (PDF, 1.6MB)*, you could receive a heavy fine or 6 months in prison

 - If you put someone’s life in danger by starting a fire, you could be sentenced to life in prison